sten-henriksson/IPFS-book-library/README.md

 - 2 get mysql data
 - running addlibrary() twice deletes all
 - 4 ipfs poc
+- path to harddrive and update ipfs path
 # express rest
 - see parrent folder as a way to sort to catagor.
 # dbdesign